svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

   }
 ```

-Here the current expression is set up to evaluare the head of the list
+Here the current expression is set up to evaluate the head of the list
 of the rest of the arguments.
 A continuation is created for evaluating
-the rest of the aguments.
+the rest of the arguments.
 When creating this continuation the
 number-of-arguments counter is incremented.

 Each time `APPLICATION_ARGS` is entered the previously evaluated